Best Credit Cards with Trip Cancellation InsuranceCredit Cards

 - Other Rewards and Perks: Earn 3X points on travel purchases as well as certain business purchases up to the first $150,000 in combined purchases.
 For all other purchases with the Ink Business Preferred, you’ll earn one point per dollar.

 - Welcome Offer: The Ink Business Preferred card earns 100,000 bonus points if new cardholders spend $15,000 on purchases in the first three months after opening an account.

 - Annual Fee: The annual fee for the Ink Business Preferred card is $95.

 - Trip Coverage: The United Explorer Card includes trip cancellation and interruption insurance.
 You may be eligible for reimbursement up to $1,500 per person, and up to $6,000 per trip.
 Your trip has to be pre-paid and non-refundable, and it has to be canceled or interrupted because of a covered reason such as severe weather or sickness.

-- Other Rewards and Perks: With the United Explorer Card, earn two miles per dollar spent on United purchases and at restaurants, hotel stays, eligible delivery services and one mile per dollar spent all other purchases.
+- Other Rewards and Perks: With the United Explorer Card, two miles per dollar spent on United purchases and at restaurants, hotel stays, eligible delivery services and one mile per dollar spent all other purchases.
 The card comes with United travel benefits like the first checked bag free per roundtrip.
 Priority boarding privileges and access to United ClubSM with two one-time passes each year.

-- Welcome Offer: With the United Explorer Card, new cardholders can earn 60,000 bonus miles when they spend $3,000 on purchases within three months of opening a new account.
+- Welcome Offer: With the United Explorer Card, new cardholders can earn 50,000 bonus miles after spending $3,000 on purchases within the first three months the account is open.